The recording tableaux in the quantum Littlewood-Richardson map, the orthogonal transpose symmetry map, and the computation of $\mathfrak{k}$-highest weight tableaux: Preliminaries

 \subsection{Schensted column insertion and reverse}

-The \emph{column} \emph{insertion} or \emph{column} \emph{bumping} \cite{fulton,stanley}, takes a positive integer $x$ and a tableau $T\in SST(\gamma)$ and puts $x$ in a new box at the bottom of the first column if it is strictly larger than all the entries of the column.
+The Schensted \emph{column} \emph{insertion} or \emph{column} \emph{bumping} \cite{fulton,stanley}, takes a positive integer $x$ and a tableau $T\in SST(\gamma)$ and puts $x$ in a new box at the bottom of the first column (counting from left to right) if it is strictly larger than all the entries of the column.
 If not, it \emph{bumps} the \emph{smallest} \emph{entry} in the \emph{column} that is \emph{larger} \emph{than} or \emph{equal} to $x$.
 The bumped entry moves to the next column, going to the end if possible, and bumping an element to the next column otherwise.
 The process terminates when the bumped entry goes to the bottom of the next column, or until it becomes the only entry of a new column.
-The returned tableau is denoted $x \rightarrow T$.
+The returned tableau is denoted $x\bigcdot T:=x \rightarrow T$, that is, $x\bigcdot T$ is the result of column inserting $x$ into $T$, $x \rightarrow T$.
+We call to $ x \bigcdot T$ the multiplication of $x$ and $T$ in the plactic monoid.

-The \emph{reverse column insertion } takes a tableau $U\in SST(\gamma)$ and an entry $y$ at the bottom of a column and bumps it while deletes its box.
+The \emph{reverse Schensted column insertion } takes a tableau $U\in SST(\gamma)$ and an entry $y$ at the bottom of a column of $U$, whose cell has row coordinate, say $r_y$, and bumps it while deletes its box.
 If the column is the first, the new tableau is obtained by deleting the bottom box of the first column of $U$.
 If not, the bumped $y$ moves to the next column on its left and \emph{bumps} the \emph{largest} \emph{entry} in the \emph{column} that is \emph{smaller} than or \emph{equal} to $y$.
-If the bumped entry belongs to the first column the process ends and returns the bumped entry $y'$ from the first column of $U$ together with a new tableau denoted $y\leftarrow U$, with one box less, $(y', y\leftarrow U)$.
+In both cases, if the bumped entry belongs to the first column the process ends and returns a pair $(y', ~\underset{ r_y}\leftarrow U)$ consisting of the bumped entry $y'\le y$ from the first column of $U$ together with a new tableau denoted $\underset{r_y}\leftarrow U$, with one box less than $U$.
 If not, the process continues until an entry is bumped from the first column of $U$. \begin{obs} \cite[Appendix A.2, Exercise 3]{fulton} Let us consider two successive column-insertions of $ x < x'$ into a tableau $T$.
 First column-inserting $x$ in $T$ and then column-inserting $x'$ in the resulting tableau $x\rightarrow T$, yielding to two bumping routes $R$ and $R'$, and two new boxes $B$ and $B'$.
 Then $R'$ lies strictly below $R$, and $B'$ is Southwest of $ B$.
-If $x\ge x'$ $R'$ lies weakly above $R$ and $B'$ Northeast of $B$.